 - 1 cup sunflower butter

-- 1 cup chocolate chips, melted (dairy free if needed)
+- 1 cup dairy-free chocolate chips, melted

 - 1 tsp vanilla extract